ChadDevOps/Marlin-Ender-3-Max/README.md

 * [PTFE Teflon® Premium Bowden Tube](https://www.3dmakerengineering.com/collections/accessories/products/ptfe-teflon-premium-bowden-tube)
 * [BL-Touch](https://amzn.to/384td6M)

-Due to these changes I would recommend the following if you are using one of the compiled .bin files (see [releases](https://github.com/ChadDevOps/Marlin-Ender-3-Max/releases), otherwise update the config and compile locally:
+I would recommend the following as these can differ for every machine:

 - Tune your PID for the hotend
+- Tune your POD for the bed (optional)
-- Calibrate E-Steps for your extruder (default is 93 for Ender 3 printers, my config has higher e-steps due to the dual gear extruder).
+- Calibrate E-Steps for your extruder (default is 93 for Ender 3 printers)
 - Calibrate Probe Z-Offset
 - Remove the Z-stop if your X-axis stops before the probe can reach the bed